learn-co-curriculum/dsc-filtering-v2-4/README.md

 ## Summary

-In this lesson, you saw how to connect to a SQL database via python and how to subsequently execute queries against that database.
+In this lesson, you saw how to connect to a SQL database via Python and how to subsequently execute queries against that database.
 Going forward, you'll continue to learn additional keywords for specifying your query parameters!